Vlsir/Hdl21Schematics/readme.md

 - A string instance `name`
 - A string `of`, which dictates the type of element to be instantiated
-- A `kind` value from the enumerated `Primitives` list, which serves as pointer to the `Primitive` dictating its pictorial symbol and port list.
+- A `kind` value from the enumerated `Elements` list, which serves as pointer to the `Element` dictating its pictorial symbol and port list.
 - A `location` dictating the position of its origin in schematic coordinates.
 - An `orientation` dictating its reflection and rotation.